 For purposes of this Part:

-a) The Department has the responsibility under the Act to adopt rules defining the process and criteria for issuing consolidation grants under ETSA Section 15.4b.
+a) The Department has the responsibility under the Act to adopt rules defining the process and criteria for issuing consolidation grants under ETSA Section 15.4b and NG9-1-1 expense grants under ETSA Section 30.

-b) The Advisory Board has the following responsibilities under the Act to:

-1) provide advice and recommendations regarding the rules defining the grant process and criteria for issuing grants, as well as the administration of the Grant Program; and

-2) determine the amount allotted for grants awarded during the fiscal year and for NG9-1-1 expenses during the year pursuant to ETSA Section 30(D).
+b) The Advisory Board may provide advice and recommendations to the Administrator regarding the consolidation grant program and determine the amount allotted for consolidation grants awarded during the fiscal year pursuant to ETSA Section 15.4b.

-c) The Administrator has the responsibility under the Act to administer the Grant Program pursuant to ETSA Section 15.4bSUBPART B: ELIGIBILITY
+c) The Administrator has the responsibility under the Act to administer the grant programs pursuant to ETSA Sections 15.4b and 30 and the Grant Accountability and Transparency Act (GATA) [30 ILCS 708].

+SUBPART B: ELIGIBILITY

-Section 1327.200 Application and Receipt of Grant Program Funds
+Section 1327.200 Application and Receipt of Consolidation Grant Program Funds

 a) The law requires the consolidation of 9-1-1 Authorities and PSAPs outside of municipalities with a population in excess of 500,000.
-Subject to an appropriation of necessary funds, the Administrator, with the advice and recommendation of the Advisory Board, shall administer the Grant Program to defray or offset nonrecurring costs associated with 9-1-1 system consolidation.
+Subject to an appropriation of necessary funds, the Administrator, with the advice and recommendation of the Advisory Board, shall administer the Consolidation Grant Program to defray or offset nonrecurring costs associated with 9-1-1 system consolidation.

-b) The Administrator shall review the funding purposes of the Grant Program set forth in ETSA Section 15.4b and invite eligible 9-1-1 Authorities to submit proposals for grants to consolidate systems through a request for grant proposal (RFGP) process.
-Based on ETSA Section 15.4b and the proposal received in response to the RFGP, the Administrator shall select proposals for Grant Program funding.
+b) The Administrator shall review the funding purposes of the Grant Program set forth in ETSA Section 15.4b and invite eligible 9-1-1 Authorities to submit applications for grants to consolidate systems through a Notice of Funding Opportunity (NOFO) process.
+The Administrator, pursuant to ETSA Section 15.4b, shall select applications in response to the NOFO for Consolidation Grant Program funding.
+The Administrator shall:

-c) The Administrator, with the advice and recommendation of the Advisory Board, shall develop an RFGP based on the following criteria:
+1) develop a NOFO for consolidation grants based on the following criteria:

-1) the purposes, goals, and objectives of ETSA Section 15.4b(a);
+A) the purposes, goals, and objectives of ETSA Section 15.4b(a);

-2) requirements imposed on the Administrator and potential recipient 9-1-1 Authorities by applicable law and regulations;
+B) requirements imposed on the Administrator and Applicants by applicable law and regulations;

-3) the nature and complexity of the consolidation plans;
+C) the nature and complexity of the consolidation plans;

-4) the analysis of the needs of eligible 9-1-1 Authorities and available resources that already address those needs; and
+D) the analysis of the needs analysis and available resources that already address those needs;

-5) current research findings and demographic, criminal justice and statistical data that is relevant to 9-1-1 consolidation;
+E) current research findings and demographic, criminal justice and statistical data that is relevant to a 9-1-1 consolidation;

-d) RFGPs developed under subsection (c) shall include:

-1) the purposes, goals and objectives of the Grant Program;

-2) requirements that applicant 9-1-1 Authorities must meet, and adhere to, such as eligibility, reporting and fiscal requirements;
+F) pre-qualification through the GATA Grantee Porta;

-3) certifications required by State and federal law, including, but not limited to, the State of Illinois Drug-Free Workplace certification, State and federal debarment certifications, and State bribery and bid-rigging certifications; 4) weighted criteria by which the Administrator will select proposals for funding; these such criteria shall include, but are not be limited to:
+G) certifications required by State and federal law, including, but not limited to, the State of Illinois Drug-Free Workplace certification, State and federal debarment certifications, and State bribery and bid-rigging certifications; and

+H) weighted criteria by which the Administrator will select applications for funding; which shall include, but are not be limited to:

-A) reducing the number of transfers of a 9-1-1 call;
+i) reducing the number of transfers of a 9-1-1 call;

-B) reducing the infrastructure required to adequately provide 9-1-1 network services;
+ii) reducing the infrastructure required to adequately provide 9-1-1 network services;

-C) promoting cost savings from resource sharing among 9-1-1 Authorities;
+iii) promoting cost savings from resource sharing among 9-1-1 Authorities;

-D) facilitating interoperability and resiliency for the receipt of 9-1-1 calls;
+iv) facilitating interoperability and resiliency for the receipt of 9-1-1 calls;

-E) reducing the number of 9-1-1 Authorities or reducing the number of PSAPs within a 9-1-1 system;
+v) reducing the number of 9-1-1 Authorities or reducing the number of PSAPs within a 9-1-1 system;

-F) cost saving resulting from 9-1-1 Authorities' consolidation;
+vi) cost saving resulting from 9-1-1 Authorities' consolidation;

-G) expanding E9-1-1 service coverage as a result of 9-1-1 Authorities' consolidation affecting areas without E9-1-1 service; and
+vii) expanding E9-1-1 service coverage as a result of 9-1-1 Authorities' consolidation affecting areas without E9-1-1 service; and

-H) whether the 9-1-1 Authority is required to consolidate under ETSA Section 15.4a;
+viii) a requirement to consolidate under ETSA Section 15.4a;

-5) the deadline by which, and location where, proposals must be received by the Administrator ;
+2) establish the deadline by which, and location where, the Administrator must receive applications; and